kataps/PurpleBug-Exam/README.md

 About
 This project is my output of PurpleBug examination which is good for 36 hours.
-The project has a REST-API that provides CRUDS Operation for Simple Sub Pre Order I didn't use any kinds of libraries and Frameworks in both backend and Front end.
+The project has a REST-API that provides CRUDS Operation for Simple Sub Pre Order.
+I didn't use any kinds of libraries and Frameworks in both backend and Front end.
 All data are pulled out from API JSON format.
 The user will receive order summary and verification links via email within 5 minutes after placing the his/her order.

-Running:

 Requirements
   *webserver that supports php and mail() function enabled.